james-chuang/james-chuang.github.io/_pages/projects-page.md

           btn_class: "btn--primary"
 ---

-Projects I've worked on or am currently working on:
+Some projects I've worked on:

 {% for p in page.projects %}
     {% assign project=p[0] %}